Canadianfaller7/Canadianfaller7/README.md

-### 👋 Hi, I’m Spencer, I am currently employed as a Technical Support Engineer at Accela
+### 👋 Hi, I’m Spencer, I am currently employed as a Technical Support Engineer at Accela.

+- ⚡ Fun fact: I love building retro gameboys and skateboarding.
+If I am not coding or working on some tech, I am spending time with my wife and are 9 month old baby.

 <!--
 **Canadianfaller7/Canadianfaller7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.